Table of Contents

 Neuroscience of Sound Healing

 Sound and the brain are intricately connected.
-From an evolutionary perspective, humans have relied on sound to detect danger, communicate, and regulate emotional states.
-Today, neuroscientific research provides insight into how sound can facilitate healing by influencing brain activity and neurochemistry.
+From an evolutionary perspective, humans have relied on sound to detect danger, hunt, communicate and regulate emotional states.
+Today, neuroscientific research provides insight into how sound can be consciously used for healing, influence brain activity and neurochemistry.

 Brainwave Entrainment